-- Many companies will be cash flow negative for an extended period of time before they are finally able to begin generating revenue.
+- Investors will seek anywhere from a 40% to 60% annual rate of return. - Many companies will be cash flow negative for an extended period of time before they are finally able to begin generating revenue.
 This means they must make careful cash flow analyses and financing decisions. - Free Cash: the cash generated beyond what is needed to purchase assets and keep the company growing.